United Kingdom Compound Interest Calculator

 Cryptocurrency

-Very High RiskDigital assets like Bitcoin and Ethereum via FCA-registered exchanges like Coinbase or Kraken.
-HMRC treats as CGT asset – £6,000 allowance applies.
+Very High RiskDigital assets such as Bitcoin and Ethereum via FCA-registered exchanges.
+HMRC treats crypto as a CGT asset — the £3,000 CGT annual exempt amount applies.

 - High growth potential